KubiV/3D-Print-Molecules/README.md

  4. Execute the script and enter the [PubChem](https://pubchem.ncbi.nlm.nih.gov) CID number (Compound ID number) for the molecule.
 The .stl files are generated for C, O, H, N atoms separately and one for the molecule as a whole.

  5. Import to [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/) all STL files at once!
-And confirm "Multi part object" -> YES
+And confirm "Multi part object" -> YES.
    ![Molecule for 3D printing in PrusaSlicer (left) and in PyMOL (right)](https://github.com/KubiV/3D-Print-Molecules/blob/main/Photos/Img2.png)

+ 6. The script only exports models of C, O, H, N so there is chance that your molecule contain extra atoms or does not contain exported atoms - so keep in mind empty stl files or not exported atoms in these cases.

- 6. Scale the molecules, set the colours for multicolour printing and slice the model.
+ 7. Scale the molecules, set the colours for multicolour printing and slice the model.

- 7. 3D print your molecule!
+ 8. 3D print your molecule!

 ## Links